macota/restaurantswithcirculartables/README.md

 ## About

+Everything you see is written by Cursor so don't judge it too much yet

 This project allows users to mark and track restaurants that have circular tables on an interactive map.
 Users can:

 - Add restaurants by name, address, and notes